mangroves

 Features: The tree grows to 15m tall sometimes branched at the base, thus forming multiple trunks.
 Roots run along the ground surface and often knotted and covered with lenticels.
 Tomlinson notes that the tree does not have root systems obviously specialised for mangroves and that it is also found to an elevation of 400m and he says they thus cannot be regarded as an exclusively mangrove tree.
 Bark grey, smooth but warty, becoming fissured.
 Lenticels are prominent on young twigs.

+Flowers are tiny (less than 1mm).
 Trees bear either male or female flowers, never both.
 Male flowers start as upright narrow cones when young and as they develop, elongate into longer spikes (5-10cm) that eventually form drooping yellow tassels.
 Male flowers are said to be "very scented".
 Female flowers appear in shorter spikes.
 According to Tomlinson the flowers are pollinated by insects as the pollen is sticky.
 Bees are common visitors and may be the chief pollinators.

-The fruits are small (less than 1cm) green turning black as they ripen into dry capsules.
+The fruits are small (less than 1cm) three-lobed, green turning black as they ripen into dry capsules.
 Each capsule is made up of three portions, containing tiny dark to black seeds.

 Human uses: According to Burkill, the timber is much used in some places for firewood and to make small articles.
 It is tricky to cut down the tree as the spattering of the milky sap can blister bare skin and cause eye damage.
 Experienced wood cutters first remove the bark before felling the tree.
 The latex is used as a fish poison as well as in dart poison.